-Pharmacia latest parenterals plant is located in Uppsala in north/central Sweden and was originally ordered by a Swedish pharmaceuticals company called Pharmacia & Upjohn.
+Pharmacia’s parenterals plant is located in Uppsala in Sweden and was originally ordered by a Swedish pharmaceuticals company called Pharmacia & Upjohn.

 The centre will house 350 researchers and aims to help the company to discover between ten and twelve new candidate drugs per year.
 Putting new products in the pipeline of drugs is what maintains the profitability of pharmaceuticals companies.
 The new centre is therefore crucial for the future health of the company.
 The centre will concentrate on research into metabolic diseases.